Mattdsena/E-Commerce-Back-End/README.md

 # E-Commerce-Back-End

-This app was created in node.js with express.js, mysql, sequelize and tested in Insomnia.
+This was created in node.js with express.js, mysql, sequelize and tested in insomnia.
-A video walkthrough can be found below.

 ## User Story
 ```